Archives of Manitoba

-Archives of Manitoba (Archives du Manitoba), formerly the Provincial Archives of Manitoba (Direction des archives provinciales) until 2003, is the official government archive of the Canadian province of Manitoba.
-It is located at 200 Vaughan Street in Winnipeg, where it has been established since January 1971.
+The Archives of Manitoba (Archives du Manitoba), formerly the Provincial Archives of Manitoba (Direction des archives provinciales) until 2003, is the official archives of the Canadian province of Manitoba.
+Located in the Manitoba Archives Building at 200 Vaughan Street in Winnipeg, it preserves the records of the Government of Manitoba and acquires archival records relating to the history of Manitoba.